FusionCodeEU/FusionCodeEU.github.io/docs/index.md

 ## Purpose
 The purpose of this tool is to control and improve the quality and consistency of collections with PDF files.
 Even when the collection is a massive unstructured mess.
 Collections include but are not limited to directories with documents, e-book libraries et cetera.
 This command-line tool and it's embedded dependencies are all licensed under the MIT license and therefor free for personal and commercial use.

-## Options
-Currently the tool supports recursive PDF file detection starting from the path specified in the `--directory=...` argument.
-International Standard Book Number (ISBN) filename validation using the `--isbn-validate-filenames` argument and exporting the invalid ISBN filepaths into one of the following machine readable data formats:
-* JavaScript Object Notation (JSON) using `--machine-json`
-* Extensible Markup Language (XML) using `--machine-xml`
-* YAML Ain't Markup Language (YAML) using `--machine-yaml`

-Choosing a machine readable data format will only work combination with the argument `--machine-print` or `--machine-file=...`.

-Furthermore the options `--verbose`, `--version`, `--license` and `--help` are available.
-See `--help` for more information regarding the use of this tool.

 ## Download
 The current version of this tool is `0.2-beta`.
 The tool is available for the x64 (64-bit) and x86 (32-bit) architectures of the `windows`, `linux` and `macos` platforms.
 The binary for `alpine` is x64-only. *If you're not sure which architecture to use, use the x86 version (it works on both).*